On Being A Woman. A New Paradigm Is Rising...

 March 8th saw International Women’s Day.
 I knew I would be writing some kind of article about the occasion, but nothing seemed to come through in advance of this date for me to write something in time to be published.
 I let it go, got quiet, meditated on it.
 The guidance came.

 I was grappling with ideas but nothing felt authentic.
 Yes, I could write many words on the abuse of women around the world, on the agony of young women and girls who are faced with myriad images of ‘perfect’ bodies on social media (of course this is the same for men too, the numbers of males being diagnosed with body dysmorphia and eating disorders are on the rise).
-I could have written about the need for society to generally treat women with more respect and dare I say, wonderment, to pay us fairly and listen to our voices (thank you #metoo), however this all felt like too much of a three dimensional sticking plaster on what I believe is a five dimensional spiritual wound.
+I could have written about the need for society to generally treat women with more respect and dare I say, wonderment, to pay us fairly and listen to our voices (thank you metoo movement), however this all felt like too much of a three dimensional sticking plaster on what I believe is a five dimensional spiritual wound.

-You see, humanity has become disconnected, severed from our divinity through millennia of Patriarchal, hierarchical control and power structures.
+You see, humanity has become disconnected, severed from our divinity through over a millennium of Patriarchal, hierarchical control and power structures.
 We have been separated from the ancient Mother-God traditions which saw Earth’s peoples living in reverence and symbiotically with the rhythms of the planet, the seasons, moon phases, the tides, the wheel of the year.
 All of these cycles are echoed internally by the collective menstrual cycle of we women, our ancestral mothers and all women who came before us.
 The Witch hunts which ravaged Puritan Britain and the US were a genocide that saw our connection with Mother Earth and her Divine Feminine and Divine Masculine energies, purged off the planet.
 These crimes were a Patriarchal mission, inside the paradigm of fear, to promote the myth of separation and turn up the heat on anxiety and suspicion between women.
 Our relationships with ourselves, our women and our men shifted from ones of connection and unity, to ones of secrecy, distrust and resentment.
 Women were revered in the old times.
 Women and men revered each other.
 There was no competition.

 In the era that we call pre-history, Women were recognised and celebrated as the vessel for life and birth.
 Ancient peoples recognised that the mysteries of the universe were held within the womb and yoni (Sanskrit for sacred space) and possessed the magic for producing life.
 Modern history has seen us forget our magic and the divine energies which reside in us, no matter our gender.